Felling Mine Disaster

 Friar’s Goose, Bill Quay and Pelaw Main

 Friar’s Goose, a riverside area east of Gateshead is named from the gorse (known as Friars Goose) that grew here.
-From the 1820s this riverside area stretching east through Felling and Heworth Shore to Bill Quay was dominated by the alkali chemical industry and one of England’s highest chimneys was built here in 1833 to drive away pollutant fumes of hydrochloric acid.
+From the 1820s this riverside area stretching east through Felling and Heworth Shore to Bill Quay, today perhaps best-known for its community farm, was once dominated by the alkali chemical industry and one of England’s highest chimneys was built here in 1833 to drive away pollutant fumes of hydrochloric acid.
 The protected ruins of an early nineteenth century colliery pumping house may be seen at Friar’s Goose.

 Bill Quay is named from a projection of land in the Tyne called Bill Point that was cut away in Victorian times.
 Bill Point was on the Walker (Newcastle) side of the river opposite Bill Quay to which it was once linked by a ferry.